Skip to Content

 Regulatory Sandbox 2026

-PVARA has officially launched its Regulatory Sandbox under Sections 42–45 of the Virtual Assets Ordinance, 2025.
-The Sandbox provides a structured, controlled environment for innovative Virtual Asset startups and VASPs to test novel products and services under PVARA supervision — without requiring a full license from day one.
+PVARA has launched its Regulatory Sandbox under the Regulatory Sandbox Guidelines 2026 (issued under the Virtual Assets Act 2026).
+The Sandbox provides a structured, controlled environment for innovative Virtual Asset startups and VASPs to test novel products and services under PVARA supervision — without a full license from day one, and with reduced, proportionate capital under Regulation 7(5).

 Year-Round